mad-lab-fau/carwatch-python/README.md

 ### Command Line Interface

 For the preparation steps, `carwatch` also provides a CLI for more convenient usage.
-To use it, open a terminal session in the `carwatch` directory, and run the preparation CLI by typing:
+Make sure you installed the `carwatch` package with `pip install carwatch`.
+After that, you can simply run the preparation CLI by running
 ```
 prepare_study
 ```
+in a terminal session.

 This will implicitly run the `scripts/prepare_study.py` script, which will guide you through the preparation steps.
 You will then be prompted to enter all the required information step-by-step.
 The desired output files will be automatically generated for you.